Raks-Javac/architect_flutter_network_services/README.md

-# architect_flutter_network_services

-a flutter project demonstrating a couple of tips on how to make api calls the right way
+a flutter project demonstrating a couple of tips on how to make a layer by feature project the right way